 The frame rate of the video output will be the same as that used for recording (except during slow & fast motion recording).

-The color sampling will be determined by the option selected for the [H Recording/Media Setup] (Resolution/Color pattern can be output to an external monitor.
+3 The color sampling will be determined by the option selected for the [

+☐ Recording/Media Setup]

+[Resolution/Color Sampling] setting.

-Sampling] setting.
-When the MON. terminal is not set to 4K RAW output, onscreen displays and assistance functions like peaking and zebra
+4 When the MON, terminal is not set to 4K RAW output, onscreen displays and assistance functions like peaking and zebra pattern can be output to an external monitor.